karthikch25/Social_Media_App_Prototype/README.md

 A new Flutter project made for my intern members to sociaize things related to company within.

+An Application made to build a Community platform for an already built website developed during my internship, where I worked on fetching data from the databases like MySQL,RDBMS used in the website, core interface stubbing, storage management and many more.
+Built a single community chat service for all the members  in it using firebase.

 ![unnamed (2)](https://user-images.githubusercontent.com/54052517/148190504-ce4d3887-0815-4c45-9c86-d176bae1ad1b.jpg)

 ![unnamed (3)](https://user-images.githubusercontent.com/54052517/148190518-31ec248e-a796-40d1-993b-d0014ff8302a.jpg)